AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 The desktop acting as the host now accepts multiple client connections simultaneously.
 All connected receivers will get the forwarded input events.

+Slow clients that cannot keep up with the stream are disconnected after a short send timeout so they no longer cause lag for others.
+Input events are queued up to a limited size and older ones are discarded if necessary.
+The application also attempts to run with high process priority for smoother forwarding.

 ### System tray

 When closing the main window with the **X** button the window is automatically